mever-team/FairBench/docs/basics/reports.md

 | sensitive   | sensitive attribute | fork of arrays with elements in [0,1] (either binary or fuzzy) |

 !!! info
-    In multiclass settings,
-    perform a different fairness assessment for each for class label.
-See [here](../advanced/multiclass.md).
+    In multiclass settings, create a report for each class label and combine them.
+See [here](interactive.md).

 ## Report types